retune-commons/hackathon_2023/README.md

 ## Project ideas

 Check out the [Projects page](https://github.com/orgs/retune-commons/projects/1) if you want to browse for one you might like to join.
-If you want to submit your own proposal but are not a member of ReTune Commone, contact us with your GitHub username and we will grant you access!
+If you want to submit your own proposal but are not a member of ReTune Commons, contact us with your GitHub username and we will grant you access!